ibnuda/fpmortals/manuscript/complete.md

   }.run
 ~~~~~~~~

-where `.readConfig` and `.putStrLn` are library calls.
-We can think of them as
-`Task` interpreters of algebras that read the application's runtime
-configuration and print a string to the screen.

 dimana `.readConfig` dan `.putStrLn` merupakan panggilan pustaka.
 Kita dapat
 menganggap mereka sebagai *interpreter* `Task` untuk aljabar yang membaca konfigurasi
 waktu-jalan dari aplikasi dan mencetak sebuah *string* ke layar.

-But this code does not compile, for two reasons.
-Firstly, we need to consider
-what our monad stack is going to be.
-The `BlazeJsonClient` constructor returns a
-`Task` but the `JsonClient` methods require a `MonadError[...,
-JsonClient.Error]`.
-This can be provided by `EitherT`.
-We can therefore
-construct the common monad stack for the entire `for` comprehension as

 Namun, kode ini tidak dapat dikompilasi karena dua alasan.
 Pertama, kita harus
 mempertimbangkan bagaimana bentuk susunan monad kita.
 Konstruktor `BlazeJsonClient`